The Toda Lattice and Universality for the Computation of the Eigenvalues of a Random Matrix, 9781009664356

 The Toda Lattice: Unveiling Universality in Random Matrix Eigenvalues

-Written by leaders in the field, this text showcases some of the remarkable properties of the finite Toda lattice and applies this theory to establish universality for the associated Toda eigenvalue algorithm for random Hermitian matrices.
-The authors expand on a 2019 course at the Courant Institute to provide a comprehensive introduction to the area, including previously unpublished results.
+Written by leading experts, this book unveils the remarkable properties of the finite Toda lattice and applies this theory to demonstrate universality for the Toda eigenvalue algorithm in random Hermitian matrices.

 Book Details